xishandong/Music_Web/README.md

 ### Music Web

-A simple music web, use pure css, oringal js, and jinjia2 html.flask as&#x20;
+A simple music web, use pure css, js, and jinjia2 html, flask;

 ### install